Jerome Bougnaud is in the fourth generation of a family of winegrowers from the Cognac region in France. Despite his […]Keep Reading

 In the province of Valladolid, Jerome has three plots of vines on gravelly, calcareous clay in two villages – a 0.80 hectare, north-facing vineyard of Tempranillo and Garnacha at an elevation of 850 meters and planted in 1920 near Quintanilla de Onesimo, and 1.75 hectares of Tempranillo divided between two plots planted in 1930 near Trigueros del Valle.

 Galia is always a Tempranillo-based wine with about 7% Garnacha and a tiny amount of Albillo.
 Each site is harvested by hand and fermented by indigenous yeasts at the small winery located in Villanueva de Duero.
 The Garnacha is fermented whole cluster while the Tempranillo ferments with about 30% whole clusters.
-After primary fermentation the wine is transferred to 225L and 600L French oak barrels (15% new) where it ages for 19 months before being bottled unfined and unfiltered.
+After primary fermentation, the wine is transferred to 600L French oak barrels (15% new) where it ages for 19 months before being bottled unfined and unfiltered.